 On the way to our next stop, we’ll pass the iconic Cala di Volpe, famous for its luxury hotel and stunning sea views.
 This bay has been featured in films and is a symbol of Costa Smeralda elegance.

 Enjoy one last stop for swimming and sunbathing at Liscia Ruja, also known as "Long Beach" for its vast sandy shore and calm, shallow waters.
 It's a true paradise for sea lovers.
+Take the opportunity for one last swim or unwind in the tranquillity of Gallura’s natural landscape.

 Back on board, we’ll begin a gentle return to Palau.
 While cruising, enjoy a delicious Sardinian-style aperitif featuring soft drinks and alcoholic drinks, stuffed carasau bread, and a final treat.
 It’s the perfect way to toast to a memorable day at sea.